-Hunting The Traffickers
+Hunting the Traffickers

-Exclusive access to Interpol's Anti-trafficking Unit in Sierra Leone for the BBC
+Exclusive access to Interpol's anti-trafficking unit in Sierra Leone for the BBC

 Project

-For our latest film for BBC Africa Eye – Hunting The Traffickers – we gained exclusive access to Interpol and the Sierra Leone Police as they target criminal gangs trafficking young people across West Africa.
+For Hunting The Traffickers, BBC Africa Eye is given exclusive access to Interpol and the Sierra Leone Police as they target the criminal gangs behind a human trafficking scam, commonly known as QNet.

-Watch the full film on Youtube (below) or on iPlayer (UK only)
+Watch the full film on YouTube (below) or on iPlayer (UK only)

 Impact